To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 This will be printed out whenever users use your module and thus will help you get exposure.

-If you have more than one citation, you can use the citations
+If you have more than one citation, you can use the citations key and

 provide a list: